Hawmex/apriori/README.md

 ### Run the Application

-Then, you can run the application:
+You can run the application by running the following command:

 ```
 apriori options.json